Albertkwek/HealthHacks-IFood-Beta/README.md

 2) Recording System for daily nutrient intake based on choice of food.
 2) Recommendation System to suggest food servings based on a list of food entered by the user.
 This utilizes a knapsack solution approach.

-This is a colloboration between Albert Kwek, Karl Cai, Herbert Huang, Kelvin Li.
+This is a collaboration between Albert Kwek, Karl Cai, Herbert Huang, Kelvin Li.